 In your first year, you will gain an in-depth understanding of language structures and basic analytic skills and terminology and be introduced to well-established frameworks for linguistic analysis.
 You will gain knowledge of language structure, the terminology with which to discuss language and linguistic data, and analytical skills.
-Modules our students can currently study include Accents and Dialects, Language and Society and Language and Power.
+You can study modules such as Sounds of English, Language, Society and Power, and Variety, and Change in Language.

 In your third year, you will study the biological foundations of language and the contributions of both psychology and linguistic theory in the modelling of the processes involved in the production and comprehension of written and spoken language.
 You can focus on a wide range of contemporary topics, such as examining the ways in which language may be considered to alienate and oppress women, looking in detail at such topics as sexist vocabulary and naming practices.
-Other modules you may study include Sign Language and the Philosophy of Language.
+Other modules you may study include Language Disorders and the Intercultural Communication.

 Here are some of the varied range of modules we currently offer: